corinnekrych/unified-geo-server/README.md

 3. A backend Application is notified (by a REST call, AMQ message, whatever) that Bob has registered to UGS and wants to notify the other users within a radius of 1 Km that Bob has checked in.
 Using the spatial query, it retrieves all the aliases and can now use that as criteria in the UnifiedPush Message.

+# Installation

+`mvn clean package` and then deploy to Wildfly/EAP.

+The console is available at : `http://localhost:8080/unified-geo-server/`

 # Exposed services